amplify-edge/packages/ARCHITECTURE.md

 - Each golang SYS and MOD can be compiled distinctly and so do basic scaling.
 This is possible Now because there is only one DB.
 - Each golang SYS and MOD can be compiled distinctly and so do basic scaling.
 NO Raft is needed because we are just sharding the DB and so is possible now.

-For v4, we will be able many instances of each golang MOD as their own binaies
+For v4, we will be able many instances of each golang MOD as their own binaries.

 - Each golang SYS and MOD can be compiled distinctly and have many of them respectively.
 This requires genji to be extended with RAFT, which is not an issues.